 Billy Van Zandt and Jane Milmore are two of most often-produced playwrights in the world.

 “Fever-pitched one liners, puns, slapstick, pratfalls…There are probably no people more adept at conveying these comic styles than Van Zandt & Milmore, with their wacky anything for a laugh adventuring and willingness to toss all actorly dignity out the window!” – Tom Chesek, ASBURY PARK PRESS

 New Jersey native Van Zandt met Wyoming born Milmore at the Barn Theater’s high school drama competition in Rumson, NJ.
-A month later they were cast together in Neil Simon’s “Star Spangled Girl,” and have been working together ever since.
+A month later they were cast together in Neil Simon’s “Star Spangled Girl,” and worked together for the next forty-six years.

 On television, their careers began with Bob Newhart on “Newhart”.
 Since that time, they have written and produced countless hours of television comedy, including shows for Don Rickles, Richard Lewis, Jamie Lee Curtis, Andrew Dice Clay, the Wayans Bros., Brooke Shields, DL Hughley, Olympia Dukakis, Michael McKeon, Richard Mulligan, and John Goodman.

 They have received Emmy nominations for their CBS special “I Love Lucy: The Very First Show” which unveiled “I Love Lucy”’s pilot episode and was the highest-rated program on network television that season;

 “The Hughleys” where they received a Multi-Cultural Prism Award, and were nominated for People’s Choice and NAACP Image Awards; and Martin Lawrence’s ground-breaking “Martin”, which won them a People’s Choice Award and an NAACP Image Award for “Best New Series.”